jacknpoe/todos_juros/SOLUCOES.md

 This is a list of links in this repository to solutions in different dialects, ordered alphabetically (though not exactly following UTF-8 order), divided between solutions and equivalents (other implementations, alternative names, or dialects where the solution is coincident).
 If a new solution is published, it will be added to the list.

+> [!NOTE]
-⭐ ⇒ solution that I consider especially interesting due to performance, syntax, concept, implementation, historical importance, influence, or popularity (when two or more solutions are eligible for the same reason, the one that has been on the list the longest will be chosen).
+> ⭐ ⇒ solution that I consider especially interesting due to performance, syntax, concept, implementation, historical importance, influence, or popularity (when two or more solutions are eligible for the same reason, the one that has been on the list the longest will be chosen).

 <br>